tFAQs-Frequently asked Questions Women Travelers have about Uganda

 How do I get to Uganda?

 Getting to Uganda has become more accessible, with new airlines adding Uganda to their routes.
-If you live on the East Coast of the US, beginning, you can fly directly to Nairobi, Kenya, and continue to Entebbe by taking a one-hour flight.
+If you live on the East Coast of the US, you can fly directly to Nairobi, Kenya, and continue to Entebbe by taking a one-hour flight.

-Uganda can be accessed through its official International Airport – Entebbe and through the unofficial one, Kigali – Rwanda, where you can access Southwest Uganda, where the Mountain Gorillas are in Bwindi Impenetrable Forest and Mgahinga Gorilla Park.
+Uganda can be accessed through its official International Airport – Entebbe, and through the unofficial one, Kigali – Rwanda, where you can access Southwest Uganda, where the Mountain Gorillas are in Bwindi Impenetrable Forest and Mgahinga Gorilla Park.

-Uganda Airlines is starting up again on routes all over Africa and to Europe with brand new airplanes,
+Uganda Airlines is starting up again on routes all over Africa and to Europe with brand-new airplanes,

 What should I wear?